R/beamer_templates.R

 that if you want to reverse the default incremental behavior for an

-individual bullet you can precede it with >
+individual bullet you can precede it with >.
+For example:

 Pandoc's Manual